-It’s Behind You!
-Pantomime is quintessentially British and a traditional part of the festivities in theatres across the land, although it likely developed from 16th century Italian Commedia dell’arte and later from French performing troupes touring Britain.
-Adaptations of Commedia characters became familiar in 17th century Britain and led to the development of the English harlequinade, featuring Harlequin, Columbine, Clown and Pierrot.
+Pantomime is quintessentially British and a traditional part of the festivities in theatres across the land.
+The genre likely developed from sixteenth century Italian Commedia dell’arte and later from French performing troupes touring Britain.
+Adaptations of Commedia characters became familiar in seventeenth century Britain and led to the development of the English harlequinade, featuring Harlequin, Columbine, Clown and Pierrot.

 Pantomime existed in other forms many centuries earlier.
 In Ancient Greece, pantomime involved a group who ‘imitates all’ accompanied by singing and instrumental music.
 Similar shows were seen in Roman times.

 In Britain during the Middle Ages, the Mummers Play was a traditional form of folk entertainment and contained many of the key ingredients of pantomime: coarse humour, stage fights, fantasy creatures with animal heads and gender role reversal.
 Father Christmas would also make an appearance.
 These medieval midwinter plays were originally pre-Christian fertility rites.

 By the 1800s, European fairytales and nursery rhymes were interwoven with harlequinades.
 There were acrobatic elements to pantomime and increasing amounts of slapstick.
 Mime had long been crucial for foreign troupes in Britain, but English-speaking productions emerged through the decades.
 Christmas, New Year and Easter became the most popular times to stage and witness these shows.
 The harlequinade element would be phased out through the century until it disappeared altogether by 1940, leaving us with the kind of pantomime we would recognise today.

 Audience participation is an essential feature of modern pantos, be it sing-a-longs or cries of “he’s behind you” to unsuspecting characters on stage.
 There is also the essential character-audience banter: “Oh yes it is!
 Oh no it isn’t!”